Osong-Michael/Creative-Commons-Page/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [OA7 issues page](https://github.com/OA7/Creative-Commons-Page/issues).
+Feel free to check the [Issues page](https://github.com/OA7/Creative-Commons-Page/issues).

 ## Show your support